klh005/2023-LoLObjectives-Report/_site/README.md

 In a game of League of Legends, players are tasked to destroy the "Nexus" in order to win a game.
 In order to reach the point of destroying the nexus, players must take and destroy many other objectives such as "towers" and "inhibitors".
 Additionally, there are other optional objectives that will grant players immense aid in achieving a win.
-The project is designed to solve the looming question: which objectives are the most impactful?
-By going through sections of analysis(such as exploratory data analysis, hypothesis testing) and creating a baseline model with an accomodating fairness analysis, we can discover the identity and meaning of the most impactful objective upon a match's outcome.
+This project seeks to answer: Which objectives are the most impactful for winning a match?

+Through exploratory data analysis, hypothesis testing, and modeling, we investigate the influence of objectives on match outcomes and provide insights into which objectives are most critical to winning.
+By doing so, we can uncover how in-game decisions related to objectives affect a team's chances of securing victory.

 ## Project Structure
 - **Data Cleaning and Preprocessing**: Includes steps to handle missing data, filtering relevant columns, and grouping data by team and match.